 To get a list of municipalities through the initial letter of name:

-Provinces where the territory is currently divided.
+Provinces where the territory of Lombardy is currently divided.